-If any parts are missing, do not attempt to assemble the Scroll Saw, plug in the power cord or turn the switch on until the missing parts are obtained and installed correctly assembly
+If any parts are missing, do not attempt to assemble the Scroll Saw, plug in the power cord, or turn the switch on until the missing parts are obtained and installed correctly.

-Table of Loose Parts
+Table of Loose Parts Qty.

-A 16" Scroll Saw 1
+Α 16" Scroll Saw 1

-B Blade Guard 1
+В Blade Guard

 C Owner's Manual 1

-D Loose Parts Bag containing
+D Loose Parts Bag containing:

-Blade .
-1
+Blade 1

+Re-Oil Caps 4

-Switch Key , 1
+Switch Key

 NOTE: Hardware to mount this scroll saw to a bench or leg set is NOT supplied.
-See mounting instructions for recommended hardware size assembly
+See mounting instructions for recommended hardware size.

+assembly

-WARNING: For your own safety, never connect plug to power source outlet until all assembly steps are complete, and you have read and understand the safety and operating instructions.
+WARNING: For your own safety, never connect plug to power source outlet until all assembly steps are complete, and you have read and understand the safety and operational instructions.

-- 1. Lift the saw by the frame and base and place scroll saw on work bench - 2.
+- 1. Lift the saw by the frame and base and place scroll saw on work bench. - 2.
 Familiarize yourself with the controls and features of this scroll saw indicated in the illustration.